 What should referees include in their reference?

-References are an important part of the Chevening application process and they are considered alongside the application form throughout the selection process.
-They will be reviewed by the British Embassy/High Commission so it is important that you provide as much relevant detail as possible to support the applicant.
+References are an important part of the Chevening application process and they are considered alongside the application form at the latter stage of the selection process.
+They will be reviewed by the British embassy/high commission so it is important that you provide as much relevant detail as possible to support the applicant.

 If you have been asked to provide a reference to support a Chevening application please read below for further details on what to include:

-Your reference should be provided in a letter format and it must be in English.
+Your reference must be submitted as a response to the automated request from the system and it must be in English.
 References that are not written in English will mean that the applicant will not be considered for a Chevening Award.

 Your reference should cover the following: